tact-lang/tact.vim/doc/headless-readme.md

 <details>
 <summary><em>Click to see</em></summary>

-Assuming you don't have any configuration in the `.vimrc` file, it's nicer to setup some sane defaults first before using this (or any other) plugin.
+Assuming you don't have any configuration in the `.vimrc` file, setting up some sane defaults is nicer before using this (or any other) plugin.
 Also, the following mini-guide will use the built-in package management for Vim 8+ and won't introduce anything fancy.

 Steps:
 1. Get yourself a Vim of version 8+ installed and make sure to have git installed and present on your path as well
 2. Create a `~/.vimrc` file (or `~/_vimrc` if you're on Windows)
-3. Without such file there were sourced defaults by the Vim authors, but once it's created, we have to put them back explicitly by adding those lines in and saving changes <kbd>:w</kbd>:
+3. Without such a file, there were sourced defaults by the Vim authors, but once it's created, we have to put them back explicitly by adding those lines in and saving changes <kbd>:w</kbd>:

 ```vim
 unlet! skip_defaults_vim
 source $VIMRUNTIME/defaults.vim
 ```

-4. While we're here, let's add some `tact.vim`-specific stuff in as well.
+4. While here, let's add some `tact. vim'- specific stuff.
 This time save and quit as we no longer need to add anything (<kbd>:wq</kbd>):

 ```vim
 let g:tact_style_guide = 1  " Enabling default indentation style